 Contact: Louise Carslake, 3931 Linwood Ave., Oakland, CA 94602.
 Telephone: 510-530-3202.

 The Laudami Ensemble consists of young musicians David Ross on flute, violinist Laura Rubinstein-Salzedo, and harpsichordist Michael Peterson.
 As period instrument specialists, they are dedicated to giving lively interpretations of music from the Baroque era.
 The performers have recently finished their studies at the Juilliard School and at the Royal Conservatory of The Hague.

 Mid-Peninsula Recorder Orchestra

 The Mid-Peninsula Recorder Orchestra (MPRO), formed in 1962, is open for membership to those who play recorder, early winds or early strings.
 The orchestra meets about twice a month from 7:30 to 9:30 p.m. on Wednesdays during the fall, winter and spring.
 Rehearsals are held in Angus Hall at Trinity Church, 330 Ravenswood Avenue, Menlo Park.
-The orchestra presents two or more concerts annually.
-Additional performing opportunities are offered to those who take part in the MPRO Ensemble, which presents three or more programs a year at schools, community centers, retirement facilities and special events.
-MPRO membership also includes the services of the orchestra’s consort coordinator, who assists those wishing to join or form small ensembles.
+The orchestra presents two concerts annually.
+MPRO members also have the opportunity to rehearse and perform in small ensembles.
 MPRO has performed on public television stations KQED and KCSM, as well as at the Berkeley Early Music Festival, the Palace of the Legion of Honor, Mission San Jose, and the Dean Lesher Regional Center for the Arts in Walnut Creek.
-MPRO also sponsors two workshops annually, which are directed by well-known recorder artist.
+MPRO also sponsors an annual workshop, directed by a well-known recorder artist.
 Information on upcoming concerts, workshops, and rehearsal dates is available at http://www.mpro-online.org.